 The full six-acre site bounded by Main St., McGowen St., Travis St., and Anita St. – which was commonly referred to as the SuperBlock for many years – is being jointly developed through a public-private partnership between MRA and Camden Property Trust.
 This dynamic mixed-use project includes a public park, retail space, and public parking garage developed by Midtown Houston, and a private eight-story multifamily residential development by Camden.

 Midtown Park will offer three acres of new public urban park and open space with complementary pedestrian-oriented streetscapes.
 The Park’s larger greenspace – located on the 2.5-acre site south of the multifamily development – will include a great lawn, a flexible pavilion, a wetland stream and trail, native landscaping, interactive water feature, playground, public art, game courts, market areas, and a dog park.
 A wide array of festivals, performances, markets, and other events will keep the Park exciting throughout the year.
 Additionally, the Park will feature a half-acre retail plaza located adjacent to McGowen St., which will include a full service restaurant, a food and beverage kiosk, and public plaza space next to the METRORail station.
 The Park’s underground parking garage will provide 400 spaces for public use.

 Successful parks are a key component of sustainable infrastructure and a healthy vibrant quality of life.
 Midtown Park will act as a catalyst to attract new development and bring a new level of revitalization to an already vibrant Midtown Houston community.

-In 1999, the Midtown Redevelopment Authority began working with developers to assemble a six-acre tract of land located in the heart of Midtown Houston.
-Construction began in 2015 and will complete in 2017.
+In 1999, the Midtown Redevelopment Authority began working with developers to assemble a six-acre tract of land located in the heart of Midtown Houston and construction began in 2015.